ctedescojr/Docker-DjangoRestFramework-Vite-React-TailwindCSS/backend/README.md

 #### Prerequisites

--   Python 3.14 or higher
+-   Python 3.14.1 or higher
 -   `uv` installed on your local machine.

 #### Setup Steps

-1.  **Create a Virtual Environment:**
+1.  **Create Virtual Environment and Install Dependencies:**
-    Navigate to the `backend` directory and use `uv` to create and activate a virtual environment.
+    Navigate to the `backend` directory.
+When you run `uv pip sync` for the first time, `uv` will automatically create a virtual environment in the `.venv` directory and then install all the dependencies specified in the `pyproject.toml` and `uv.lock` files.

     ```bash
     # From the backend/ directory
-    uv venv
+    uv pip sync
-    source .venv/bin/activate # On macOS/Linux
-    .venv\Scripts\activate    # On Windows
     ```

-2.  **Install Dependencies:**
-    Use `uv` to sync the dependencies from the `pyproject.toml` and `uv.lock` files into your virtual environment.
+2.  **Activate the Virtual Environment:**
+    To use the new environment for local development (e.g., running `django-admin` commands or using your IDE's integrations), you need to activate it:

     ```bash
-    uv sync
+    # On macOS/Linux
+    source .venv/bin/activate

+    # On Windows
+    .venv\Scripts\activate
     ```

     Now your local environment is ready.
 Your IDE will be able to recognize the installed packages, providing a much-improved development experience.